AllifAmey/shop-app-project/README.md

 - &#9745; Add Contact Page
 - &#9745; Improve FAQ page

-# Phase 4 - Backend development and connecting frontend to the backend - current phase
+# Phase 4 - Backend development and connecting frontend to the backend

 - &#9745; Add Paypal API
 - &#9745; Add user authentication
 - &#9745; Add ability to create customer account
-- &#9744; Add ability to create "special" account and system associated with it
+- &#9745; Add ability to create "special" account and system associated with it
 - &#9745; Attach the frontend cart data to the user.
 - &#9745; Connect PostgreSQL database to backend framework
 - &#9745; Make it possible for user to track delivery status
-- &#9744; Provide email notification for certain actions for recovery or creating account.
-- &#9744; Finish Account System
+- &#9745; Finish Account System
-- &#9744; Make the contact form functionality work.
+- &#9745; Make the contact form functionality work.

-# Phase 5 - React/SEO Optimization and backend deployment to AWS.
+# Phase 5 - React/SEO Optimization and backend deployment to AWS - current phase

+- &#9744; Deploy new backend to AWS
+- &#9744; Reduce image files

+To be announced as time comes.

 # Getting Started with Create React App